marurevi/Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Leaderboard: Setup Project
+# Leaderboard: hit the API

 > The leaderboard website displays scores submitted by different players.
 It also allows you to submit your score.
 All data is preserved thanks to the external Leaderboard API service.

 ![leaderboard_wireframe](https://user-images.githubusercontent.com/92180054/167676270-71206b20-8056-430b-a772-072bff20320f.png)

-> In this activity you will set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
-You should develop a first working version of the app following a wireframe, but without styling - just focus on functionality.
-In following activities, you will consume the Leaderboard API using JavaScript async and await and add some styling.
+> In this activity I continue working on the Leaderboard list app, sending and receiving data from/to the Leaderboard API.

 ## Built With